 Sorry to hear you're having issues!
 Please take a look at some frequently asked questions and issues below.
-If you cannot find an answer to your issue, please post on the Streamlit forum or contact your support representative.
+If you cannot find an answer to your issue, please post on our Community forum so that our engineers or community members can help you.

 Table of contents